 See the math behind this reverse DCF scenario.
-In this scenario, Airbnb would earn over \$19 billion in revenue in 2024.
-At its TTM take rate, or the revenue generated per gross booking value (total sales on the platform), this scenario equates to ~\$141 billion in gross booking value (GBV) in 2024.
+In this scenario, Airbnb would generate nearly \$18 billion in revenue in 2024.
+At its TTM take rate, this scenario equates to ~\$130 billion in gross booking value (GBV) in 2024.
+Take rate measures the percentage of GBV Airbnb captures as revenue.

 For reference, Airbnb estimates its total addressable market (TAM), which includes spending on short-term stays, long-term stays, and experiences, is \$3.4 trillion.
-In other words, Airbnb's expected IPO valuation implies it will grow its GBV from <1% of its TAM in 2019 to 4% of its TAM in 2024.
+In other words, the midpoint of Airbnb's IPO price range implies it will grow its GBV from <1% of its TAM in 2019 to 4% of its TAM in 2024.
 Such expectations aren't nearly as unrealistic as other IPOs.
-For comparison.
-DoorDash's valuation implies it will capture 72% of its TAM.
+For comparison, DoorDash's valuation implies it will capture 56% of its TAM.